The Attention Economy

 Consumers' attention is being harnessed by several factors, some of which include the endless amounts of information being targeted at us.
 Examples of this include getting your groceries in 10 minutes via new supermarket apps, interacting with your favourite celebrity via Cameo, spending hours a day scrolling on TikTok or watching Squid Games on Netflix.
 When was the last time you watched a movie, without responding to a WhatsApp message?

 A sensational example of a company that is capturing our attention is TikTok.
-Since launching in 2016, the viral video platform now has one billion monthly active users, and is one of the most valuable internet companies globally.
+Since launching in 2016, the viral video platform now has one billion monthly active users and is one of the most valuable internet companies globally.
 The average TikTok session (the amount of time you spend scrolling) ranges from 15 - 30 minutes, making it one of the biggest success stories in the attention economy.

 This comes down to the remarkable user attention, the scale it has reached in such a short time and the repeatability of the consumer returning daily.
 As TikTok grows and looks to expand its offering and audience demographic, multiple opportunities - especially for the creator economy such as live shopping, education, live events, streaming and embedded finance - will present themselves.

-So far, the platform’s growth has been nothing but impressive.
-Driven by smart algorithms which know the types of content we wish to interact with, TikTok provides users with content that you are likely to love - learning over time how you think.
-The biggest way TikTok taps into your attention is in the ability for endless scrolling of relevant videos ‘learned’ from previous clips you have watched or from your search history.
+So far, the platform's growth has been nothing but impressive.
+Driven by smart algorithms which know the types of content we wish to interact with, TikTok provides users with content that they are likely to love - learning over time how they think.
+The biggest way TikTok taps into your attention is in the ability for endless scrolling of relevant videos 'learned' from previous clips you have watched or from your search history.

 The amount of digital content created has far surpassed how much we're able to consume.
-For instance, about 500 hours of video are uploaded on Youtube every minute globally, and at the same time viewers have become much pickier with what they consume in their everyday lives.
+For instance, about 500 hours of video are uploaded on YouTube every minute globally, and at the same time, viewers have become much pickier with what they consume in their everyday lives.

 ''The way I've seen social apps overcome consumer fatigue is by utilizing hundreds of ML models to find the best content for users in the first minutes of opening an app and customizing the user experience based on interaction data.
 Every piece of content is catered to a user's taste, easing the barrier to sift through "bad content".
 Chloe Shih, Digital Creator